HerrNamenlos123/hal2cpp/Readme.md

 # HAL file generation

 The main HAL file is automatically generated using python.
 This is because it is easier to make changes without breaking existing things.
 When you need additional signals from LinuxCNC, modify the `config.json` file and re-run the build system.
 Your change should now be visible in the HAL file.

+# Socket library

+The sockpp socket library at https://github.com/fpagliughi/sockpp is already part of this library and is already linked.
+You can start using it right away.

 # License